lunchboxer/article-keeper/static/articles-md/1201A-party-time-the-origins-of-birthday-celebrations.md

 - The world's oldest birthday party was held in 1989.
 It was for a woman named Margaret Jones, who was 115 years old at the time.
 The party was attended by over 1,000 people.

 - The most popular birthday cake flavor in the United States is chocolate.

-- The most popular birthday gift in the United States is money.

-I hope you enjoyed learning about the origins of birthday celebrations!
-Now go out there and have a happy birthday!

-Here is a glossary for 5 key words from the article, along with 6 multiple choice reading comprehension questions and an answer key:

 ## Glossary